gravitational/careers/challenges/systems/challenge-1.md

 ### Client

-* CLI should be able to connect to worker service and start, stop, get status, and stream output of a job.
+* CLI should be able to connect to worker service and start, stop, and get status of a job.

 ## Level 4